graymatterlabs/pingtree/README.md

 $response = $tree->ping($lead);
 ```

-### Offers
-Offer instances are responsible for communicating with and managing state of the offer such as health and eligibility rules.

 ### Responses
 The ping tree will return the first successful response provided by an offer.
 Responses must implement the `GrayMatterLabs\PingTree\Contracts\Response` interface but should be customized beyond that.
-For example, an offer that provides a URL to redirect a Lead to on success might return an instance of a custom `RedirectResponse` which might have a `url()` method to expose the URL.
-Here's how that might be used:

 ```php
 $tree = new Tree($strategy, $offers);